DrumTechnologiesLtd/npm-gh/README.md

 I did not want:

-* To have to maintain a private NPM registry on a public server.
+* To have to maintain a private NPM registry on a public / hosted server.
-* To have individual GitHub repos for each npm package
+* To have individual GitHub repos for each npm package.
 * To spend the time to modify an npm fork.

+I don't care about:

+* Having a web-based search-able, browse-able interface; GitHub is good enough for me.
+* The unsightly git output when `npm-gh` publishes to a repo.
+I might fix it one day, when I care more.

 # Installation

 First of all, you'll need [npm][#NPM].

-Then clone this repo, and run `npm install -g`.
+Then at a command-line:
+    npm install -g  git+ssh://git@github.com:NetDevLtd/npm-gh.git#npm-gh/0.0.1-RC

+Yep, that's right, the `npm-gh` uses its own repo as a GitHub-backed *public* npm registry for itself.
+I may also publish on npmjs.org.
+But not today.

 # Use